This feature is in Limited Availability. If you want to have access to the feature, submit a request at Zuora Global

 Time zone and locale

 The Time Zone feature is in Limited Availability.
-If you wish to have access to the feature for any entity, submit a request at Zuora Global Support.
+If you wish to have access to the feature for any entity, submit a request at Zuora Support.

-Each entity can set their own time zone and locale in the Zuora UI.
+Each entity can set its own time zone and locale in the Zuora UI.

 - If the entity is not provisioned in the multi-entity hierarchy, see Edit the Unprovisioned Sub-entity Information.

 - If the entity is provisioned in the multi-entity hierarchy, see Edit the Provisioned Sub-entity Information.

-See Tenant Settings for more information about time zone and locale.
+See Tenant Settings for more information about time zone and locales.

 Some of the notification events are in Limited Availability.
-If you wish to have access to the feature for any entity, submit a request at Zuora Global Support.
+If you wish to have access to the feature for any entity, submit a request at Zuora Support.

 Each entity can configure notifications separately without affecting the other entities.

 To identify which entity sends the notifications, you can:

 Each entity can continue to have separate custom field definitions that do not affect the other entities.
 However, if needed, custom field definitions can be shared between the global entity and its sub-entities.
 You cannot delete a custom field while it is shared with sub-entities.
 See Manage Custom Fields for more information.

 When you manage your multi-entity hierarchy, pay attention to the following limitations: